-➤ (Vehicle Locator/Panic Alarm): Press and release one time to initiate vehicle locator.
+➤ (Vehicle Locator/Panic Alarm): Press and hold briefly to initiate vehicle locator.
 The exterior lamps flash and the horn chirps three times.

 Press and hold for at least three seconds to sound the panic alarm.
 The horn sounds and the turn signals flash for 30 seconds, or until is pressed again or the vehicle is started.